 Welcome

 Brian welcomed the group back after summer break.
-This group is the committee in charge of informing and making recommendations to the Vice Chancellor of Educational Services and the VPIs of each college regarding the policies and practices regarding distance education and educational technology within the District.
-We evaluate and make recommendations on the Learning Management System, faculty support, faculty training, and student support.
+The committee reviewed its purpose to inform and make recommendations to the Vice Chancellor of Educational Services and the VPIs of each college regarding the policies and practices regarding distance education and educational technology within the District.
+DDESC evaluates and make recommendations on the Learning Management System, faculty support, faculty training, and student support.

 Summer Highlights